sean-outhwaite/bussin/README.md

 ## Description
 This project uses the AT and Google Maps APIs to display incoming bus locations as well as their ETAs for the bus stop I use most frequently.
 Similar to what is available via the AT mobile app.

+Google Maps and Auckland Transport API credentials are required to run.

 ## Technology

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)